Obarun/66/README.md

   Allow to specify to make redirection of standard output

-* [ ] Ability to Handle a general environment structure
+* [x] Ability to Handle a general environment structure

   Every scandir will start with environment variable define by user through configuration file at specific directory, for instance `/etc/66/environment`.

-  Ability through a new command to update this environment.
+* [ ] Ability through a new command to update the general environment.